rsyncOSX/RsyncUIdocs/content/post/RsyncUIdocs.md

 lastmod ="2023-11-12"
 +++

+**Important** - the user documentation is not updated with new dumps of views after *1.8.0 release candidate*.
+The text though is still valid, but some updates are requiered.
+The user documentation will be updatet before end of 2023.

 RsyncUI is a pure *SwiftUI* based macOS application utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
 RsyncUI is signed and notarized by Apple.
 Check out  [the categories](/categories)  for information about other topics not linked to on this page.

+RsyncUI is built for macOS Sonoma only.

 ## Before commencing use of RsyncUI